Here are some common Last Will and Testament Myths and Misconceptions:

 - Uncles and Aunts

-The right of a surviving spouse to share in the estate of a deceased spouse arises automatically from marital status.
-Ordinances awarding such rights of a surviving spouse make the spouse a statutory heir.
-Before any distribution of the estate to the relatives, half of the estate (Sin Somros) will belong to the spouse, if any, and the rest will be distributed accordingly.
+The right of a surviving spouse to partake in the inheritance of a deceased spouse is inherent in marital status.
+Ordinances granting such rights to a survivor make the spouse a statutory heir.
+Before any distribution of the estate to relatives, the spouse, if any, will get half of the estate (Sin Somros), and the remainder will be allocated accordingly.

-Spouses who are under separation do not lose the right of inheritance to one another as long as divorce between them has not been granted.
+Separated spouses do not lose the ability to inherit from one another as long as divorce is not declared between them.

 Making a Will is for the elderly or people with health problems.

-Making a Will is for anybody who is at age 15 years old above and not being an incompetent person.
-If you have substantial possessions, it is right for you and for your family to make a Last Will and Testament.
-This is regardless of your age or current health status.
+Making a Will is for everyone above the age of 15 who is not mentally incompetent.
+If you have significant assets, you and your family should create a Last Will and Testament.
+This is true regardless of your age or present health condition.

 A beneficiary can also be a witness to my Will.